 Hunting licenses are available for individuals with a mobility impairment resulting from a permanent medical condition that makes it physically impossible for them to hunt without assistance.
 Evidence of mobility impairment may include, but is not limited to, prescribed use of a wheelchair, shoulder or arm crutches, walker, two canes, or other prescribed medical device or equipment.
 See the Mobility-Impaired Hunting License Request Form or call 303-291-7380 for more information.

 Habitat Stamp Exemption

-- crossbow or draw-loc during archery season - these permits allow for the use of non-magnifying scopes and red dot sights that magnify 1X or less.
+- Crossbow or draw-lock device during archery season - these permits allow use of non-magnifying scopes and red dot sights that magnify 1X or less.
 They do NOT allow for the use of scopes with magnification greater than 1X, magnified optical aids, laser, battery or electronic powered aiming, sighting, or range-finding devices (with the exception of red dot sights).

 Other Accommodations and/or Services (Not related to Hunting)